Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 Located just a little over an hour away from downtown Toronto the perfect day trip is to Niagara Falls.

-These iconic falls straddle the border between Canada and the United States and are linked by the Rainbow Bridge.
+The iconic Niagara Falls straddle the border between Canada and the United States and are linked by the Rainbow Bridge.

-For those looking to visit these falls, there are several options including organized tours, the train or hiring a car and driving out there.
+For those looking to visit Niagara Falls, there are several options including organized tours, the train or hiring a car and driving out there.

 The Niagara River is what flows through and over the falls creating the most incredible spray.